apache/zeppelin/docs/interpreter/pig.md

 Data is shared between `%pig` and `%pig.query`, so that you can do some common work in `%pig`, and do different kinds of query based on the data of `%pig`.
 Besides, we recommend you to specify alias explicitly so that the visualization can display the column name correctly.
 Here, we name `COUNT($1)` as `count`, if you don't do this, then we will name it using position, here we will use `col_1` to represent `COUNT($1)` if you don't specify alias for it.

 There's one pig tutorial note in zeppelin for your reference.
+And we also has one wiki page for more details of running pig in zeppelin. https://cwiki.apache.org/confluence/display/ZEPPELIN/Running+Pig+in+Apache+Zeppelin